How Best to Enforce Appropriate Touching During Play

 Hitting and inappropriate sexual touch are two of the most common behaviors in young children, and both need effective intervention.

-Our staff performs a functional behavior analysis to determine why your child hits others or uses other inappropriate touch.
 Perhaps it’s to get someone else’s attention during class.
 Perhaps it’s to try to get out of performing a task or complying with a demand.
-Perhaps it just to get to a set of blocks another child is playing with.
+Perhaps it is just to get to a set of blocks another child is playing with.
 The staff analysis targets what triggers and maintains the hitting behavior.

 All children have preferred learning channels.
 The child who hits or uses other inappropriate touch may be kinesthetically oriented — physical touch is their preferred way of learning about and interacting with their environment.
 However, they need to know there are limits.
 Our shared goal with you, the parent, is to replace inappropriate touching with appropriate functional behavior.

 Our staff introduces replacement skills to replace the dysfunctional behavior.
-For example, in calm moments, the staff introduces alternate behaviors — take three deep breaths, tell a teacher why you’re upset, move to another learning station.
+For example, in calm moments, the staff introduces alternate behaviors — take three deep breaths, tell a teacher why you’re upset, and move to another learning station.
 Then the staff reinforces the replacement behaviors with practice, practice, practice.

 Along with practice come frequent rewards.
 The younger the child is, the more frequent the reward should be.
 For instance, if a three year-old goes one hour without hitting another child, he gets a meaningful reward.
 For a five- or six-year-old, the reward could be given after two hours of no inappropriate contact, and then the time between rewards gradually increases as the behavior improves.